Youth Basketball Injuries

-When Dr. James Naismith invented basketball in 1891 by suspending a peach basket at either end of a floor and challenging participants to toss a soccer ball into said baskets, the game was very slow paced.
+When Dr James Naismith invented basketball in 1891 by suspending a peach basket at either end of a floor and challenging participants to toss a soccer ball into said baskets, the game was very slow-paced.
 Furthermore, almost any physical contact between players, even if it was unintentional, was illegal.

 As a result, today's basketball games are fertile ground for youth sports injuries.
-In fact, according to one estimate, 200,000 basketball players under 15 receive treatment in hospital emergency rooms after they sustain a sports injury.
+According to one estimate, 200,000 basketball players under 15 receive treatment in hospital emergency rooms after they sustain a sports injury.
 Breaking it down, on a typical high school basketball team, at least two players are too injured to participate at any given time.
-Rather disturbingly, injuries are just as likely to occur in the relatively controlled environment of a practice as they are in the competitive environment of a game.
+Rather disturbingly, injuries are just as likely to occur in the relatively controlled environment of practice as they are in the competitive environment of a game.
 But the news is not all bad, as the injury rate had declined over 30% since a previous study conducted during the mid-1980s.

 The R.I.C.E. method is the best way to address most muscle injuries, including ankle sprains.
 Caregivers should ensure that their injured superstars begin this recovery process as soon as possible after an ankle sprain.

 Rest is about the only known cure for ankle sprains.
-Mild Grade I injuries usually heal in two to four weeks, while more serious Grade II sprains may take between six and eight weeks.
+Mild Grade I injuries usually heal in two to four weeks, while more severe Grade II sprains may take between six and eight weeks.
 Never allow a child to resume playing until the injury is completely healed.
 That means zero swelling, zero pain, and 100% range of motion.

 In terms of prevention, an under-sock ankle wrap is usually a good idea.
 A thin one is very comfortable and may provide just enough protection to safely allow a little extra stretch when it is needed most.

-Some people are rather surprised that basketball causes about a third of the sports-related eye injuries among children and teenagers, making these wounds much more common than ankle sprains or knee injuries.
+Some people are somewhat surprised that basketball causes about a third of the sports-related eye injuries among children and teenagers, making these wounds much more common than ankle sprains or knee injuries.
 An elbow during a contested shot or rebound or a finger in the eye causes most such injuries.
 Elbows are also responsible for most basketball-related mouth injuries.
 Basketball and the other b-ball (baseball) account for half of such wounds.